dragon-101/fluxer-api-docs/README.md

 # [Unofficial] Fluxer API Documentation
+> [!IMPORTANT]
+> The Official API documentation for Fluxer has been released [here](https://docs.fluxer.app), this repository is now archived.

 This repository attempts to try and make the Fluxer API more accessible for users / developers whilst the Official Fluxer Documentation is currently being written.